laboon/cs1632/study-guides/midterm-2-study-guide.md

 Note that the second exam is _not_ cumulative, except in the sense that there

-## EXPLORATORY TESTING
-* Be able to define
-* When is it useful?
-When is it not?
-* Benefits/drawbacks

-## SMOKE TESTS
-* Be able to define
-* Given a system, be able to determine a smoke test for it
-* Scripted vs unscripted
-* Sanity testing

 ## COMBINATORIAL TESTING
 * Understand what a covering array is
 * Be able to make a simple covering array